Previous Page Next Page

 6752 Choosing the Resource When There Are Multiple Clients

-• The businesses that own the facilities are different.
-(For example, one client lives in a facility owned by Community Options, Inc., and another client lives at home and receives services from the local community center.)
+- The businesses that own or operate the facilities are different.
+(For example, one client lives in a facility owned by Daybreak Community Services (AFC Private HCS) and another client lives at home and receives services from the local community center.)

-• The same business owns multiple facilities at different addresses.
+- The same business owns or operates multiple facilities at different addresses.
 (For example, Daybreak Community Services owns a group home on Main Street and another group home on Generic Avenue.
 One client lives at the Main Street location, and the other client lives at the Generic Avenue location.)

-In these situations, the intake specialist assesses one intake and chooses one of the facilities for the resource section.
-It does not matter which facility is chosen because the PI Facility caseworker can add additional facilities to the case in IMPACT.
+In these situations, the intake specialist completes one intake and chooses one of the facilities for the Resource section.
+The intake specialist chooses any of the facilities involved.
+The PI Facility caseworker adds additional facilities to the case in IMPACT when needed.

-The intake specialist must inform the on-call worker during the call-out that there is more than one facility involved, so that the on-call worker can notify all the facilities (businesses, locations, or both).
-The intake specialist may find it helpful to explain to the on-call worker that only one facility can be entered in the resource section at intake.
+During the call-out, the intake specialist informs the on-call staff that there is more than one facility involved, so that the on-call staff can notify all the facilities (businesses, locations, or both).
+The intake specialist may find it helpful to explain to the on-call staff that only one facility can be entered in the Resource section at intake.

 See: